refresh-bio/GDC2/README.md

 The compression speed of GDC varies depending on data, but for the mentioned data sets is from 95 to 200MB/s at a computer equipped with 6-core Intel i7 4930K 3.4GHz processor.
 The decompression speed is dependent on the disk speed and is up to 1000 MB/s on the mentioned system.

-### Publication

-Publications
+### Publications

-Deorowicz, S., Danek, A., Niemiec, M., GDC 2: Compression of large collections of genomes, Scientific Reports, 2015; 5(11565):1–12
++ Deorowicz, S., Danek, A., Niemiec, M., GDC 2: Compression of large collections of genomes, Scientific Reports, 2015; 5(11565):1–12

+### Developers

+The GDC 2.x algorithm was invented by Sebastian Deorowicz and Agnieszka Danek.
+The implementation is by Sebastian Deorowicz, [Agnieszka Danek](https://github.com/agnieszkadanek), and Marcin Niemiec.